shikhar0507/image-resizer/README.md

 # Image-resizer
-On the fly image Resizer with filters
+On the fly image Resizer with filters.
+THis is a **FREE** application hosted on AWS Cloudfront.
+Use it as you like.

+This uses nearest neighbour algorithm for faster image resizing.

 ### Supported Image types
 1. jpeg/jpg